neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 :width: 400px
 ```

 We talked before about Hebbian learning (what fires together, wires together) but this is actually closer to what Hebb originally suggested.
 He suggested that when a pre-synaptic neuron repeatedly contributes to the firing of a post-synaptic neuron, the synapse will get stronger.
-STDP realises that idea because if the post-synaptic neuron fires before the pre-synaptic neuron, of course it couldn’t be that the pre-synaptic neuron contributed to that firing.
-Similarly, if the timing of the spikes is far apart, it’s unlikely they were related.
+STDP realises that idea because if the post-synaptic neuron fires before the pre-synaptic neuron, of course it couldn't be that the pre-synaptic neuron contributed to that firing.
+Similarly, if the timing of the spikes is far apart, it's unlikely they were related.
 So far, this looks like a very neat story of discovering experimental evidence for an intuitive theoretical idea and then finding a simple way to fit the data.
 But, the brain never makes it that easy on us.

 As well as finding the shape that Hebb would have predicted, we also find the opposite, as well as synapses that get stronger if the spikes are close in time regardless of sign, and so on.